EzzeldeenMousa/dropship-ai-mvp/README.md

 # dropship-ai-mvp
-SaaS AI agent that helps dropshippers find and evaluate winning products using real-time market data, trends, and automation.
+This project is an MVP for a SaaS-based AI agent that assists dropshippers in discovering profitable, trending products using AI-driven data scraping, market analysis, and intelligent product ranking.
+It integrates live data from sources like AliExpress or Shopify databases and is designed to automate product research and decision-making.